lufinkey/pseuplex/README.md

 	![Unavailable](docs/images/unavailable.png)

-	**Note**: The unavailable status will not show on the Roku client or any other client that doesn't subscribe to the plex websocket.
+	**Note**: The unavailable status will not show on the Roku client or any other client that doesn't subscribe to the plex server websocket.

 - ### Letterboxd Friends Activity